-A new mechanism for a bacterial toxin to inhibit inflammation in a commonly inherited autoinflammatory disease has been discovered by scientists.
+A team of researchers has discovered a new mechanism for a bacterial toxin to inhibit inflammation in a commonly inherited autoinflammatory disease.

 "This finding is very significant because it may explain the natural selection process behind a chronic condition that affects a high prevalence of people originating around the Mediterranean Sea," said lead author James Bliska, Professor at the Stony Brook University in New York, US.